Congress Courts & Litigation Criminal Justice & the Rule of Law

 Sen. Menendez, however, was charged with violating neither FARA—the reform of which he has staunchly opposed—nor § 951.
 Rather, his case marked the first prosecution and conviction under a separate but related provision of federal criminal law, 18 U.S.C. § 219.
 After first enacting § 219 in 1966, Congress amended the statute several times.
 Nevertheless, the law’s core focus—prohibiting public officials, defined as any “officer or employee or person acting for or on behalf of the United States, or any department, agency, or branch of Government thereof, including [DC], in any official function,” from being or acting as an agent under FARA—has remained.
 This purpose is crucial to understanding the largely unrealized value of § 219: Like § 951, and unlike FARA, the statute prohibits specific conduct rather than criminalizing the failure of required conduct.
 As such, whereas under FARA, a private citizen could engage in certain activities on behalf of a foreign principal upon registering with the Justice Department, public officials are barred from acting as foreign agents at all.
 However, like FARA, and unlike § 951, § 219 targets agents of foreign principals, as opposed to just foreign governments, thus encompassing a broader range of potential activity.

 Regardless of the fact that it has taken nearly six decades for the first prosecution and conviction under § 219 to come to fruition, Menendez must not be the last.
-A certain Supreme Court decision notwithstanding and especially in light of the Justice Department’s revered up FARA enforcement against private citizens, public officials should not get a free pass when leveraging the authority they were entrusted with to procure spoils unattainable on a civil servant’s salary.
+A certain Supreme Court decision notwithstanding and especially in light of the Justice Department’s revved-up FARA enforcement against private citizens, public officials should not get a free pass when leveraging the authority they were entrusted with to procure spoils unattainable on a civil servant’s salary.
 If anything, they should be held to an even higher standard than that pressed upon the people they are charged with representing.

-If the Justice Department's newfound appetite for § 219 charges against members of Congress continues to gain momentum, federal prosecutors are likely to repeatedly find themselves having to withstand the same strict Speech or Debate clause limits underlying Judge Stein’s evidentiary ruling, particularly given its consistency with the thereafter announced Supreme Court’s rejection of the government’s jury instruction alternative in Trump v.
+If the Justice Department's newfound appetite for § 219 charges against members of Congress continues to gain momentum, federal prosecutors are likely to repeatedly find themselves having to withstand the same strict Speech or Debate Clause limits underlying Judge Stein’s evidentiary ruling, particularly given its consistency with the thereafter-announced Supreme Court’s rejection of the government’s jury instruction alternative in Trump v.
 United StatesThe clause is also likely to make a formidable appearance on appeal, which Sen. Menendez has already indicated he will be pursuing.
 Regardless and as evidenced in this case, one benefit of § 219’s construction is that it adopts FARA’s broad conception of what counts as acting as an agent of a foreign principal, thus granting prosecutors important wiggle room on the kinds of conduct they can point to as evidence—as Menendez demonstrated.

-Although the weight of statutory maximums is contested, it is nevertheless worth briefly noting that the maximum prison sentence a public official convicted under § 219 could receive is two years.
-It is not uncommon, however, for maximum sentences for white-collar crimes to lengthen overtime on account of public pressure for the law and the officers who enforce it to be “tougher” on such violations.
+Although the weight of statutory maximums is contested, it is nevertheless worth noting briefly that the maximum prison sentence a public official convicted under § 219 could receive is two years.
+It is not uncommon, however, for maximum sentences for white-collar crimes to lengthen over time on account of public pressure for the law and the officers who enforce it to be “tougher” on such violations.
 Take, for instance, the federal wire fraud statute, 18 U.S.C. § 1343, which Menendez was also convicted of violating.
 When it was first enacted, the law carried a maximum five-year sentence.
 Today, that maximum is 20 years—or 30 if the violation involves benefits disbursed in connection with a presidentially declared major disaster or emergency or affects a financial institution.
-Time will tell whether public pressure provides enough incentive for Congress to increase § 219’s the penalty ceiling—although that would require a Congress willing to hold its own members to greater account.
+Time will tell whether public pressure provides enough incentive for Congress to increase § 219’s penalty ceiling—although that would require a Congress willing to hold its own members to greater account.

 Good, Old-Fashioned Bribery